 Attend any negotiating seminar and likely one of the first absolutes you’ll be presented with is this, “Whoever speaks first loses.”
-When it comes to negotiating salaries however, that may no longer be the case.
-In certain circumstances, broaching the compensation topic earlier in the dialogue can benefit both the hiring manager and the candidate.
+When it comes to negotiating salaries, however, that may no longer be the case.
+In certain circumstances, broaching the compensation topic earlier in the interview process can benefit both the hiring manager and the candidate.

 The Salary Talk Evolution

-Here are three reasons driving the change from decades-old thinking on salary talks.
+Here are three reasons driving the change from decades-old thinking on salary negotiations.

 The Move to Collaboration

 Traditional negotiating can be adversarial where one side wins and the other loses.
-Thinking surrounding the salary discussion has evolved to a point where it is now looked at as a discussion on how do both parties make an offer work as opposed to holding information back.
+Salary discussions, however, don’t have to be oppositional.
+This evolution has taken the thinking to a point where negotiations are now looked at as a discussion on how both parties can make an offer work as opposed to holding information back.
 In this more collaborative environment, both sides understand they have a vested interest in mutual success.

 Changes in Laws

-There are also legal changes around the country that limit the kinds of questions potential employers can ask about salary, and how that information can be used during the hiring process.
+There are also legal changes in many states that limit the kinds of questions potential employers can ask about salary, and how that information can be used during the hiring process.
 Any disclosure of current or previous salary is strictly voluntary on the part of the candidate.
 With that, the conversation is shifting to expectations – what the job is paying and what you expect to be paid.

 The Information is Out There